Facilities Management Domestic Water Conservation Strategies

 - Installed self-closing (water-saving) faucets in the bathrooms of Sojourner Truth Library, Old Library, Fine Arts Building, and Old Main.

 - Installed low-flow toilets and urinals at Van Den Berg Hall, Esopus Hall, and Lenape Hall.

 - A 12,500-gallon rainwater cistern will be installed at the Wooster Science Building.
 Rainwater collected from the roof will provide water to the low-flow toilets and urinals in Wooster.

-- All the major construction projects (including Wooster Science Building, the New Residence Hall, the New Science Building, LeFevre Hall, and Ridgeview Hall) meet campus design standards for toilets, urinals, faucets, and showers.
+- All the major construction projects (including Wooster Science Building, the New Residence Hall, the New Science Building, Shawangunk Hall, and Ridgeview Hall) meet campus design standards for toilets, urinals, faucets, and showers.